ros-industrial/industrial_training/gh_pages/_source/session7/ROS1-ROS2-bridge.md

     ros2 run ros1_bridge dynamic_bridge --bridge-all-topics
     ```

-    We are using `--bridge_all_topics` argument to ensure the `dynamic_bridge` will force a connnection to be made, even
+    We are using `--bridge-all-topics` argument to ensure the `dynamic_bridge` will force a connnection to be made, even
     for topics not used in the ROS2 C++ code.
 This allows a ROS2 terminal to view all of the ROS1 topics.
-For example, without the `--bridge_all_topics` argument, a mapped message topic like `ar_pose_marker` would not be bridged since there is not a ROS2 subscriber in in the C++ code.
+For example, without the `--bridge-all-topics` argument, a mapped message topic like `ar_pose_marker` would not be bridged since there is not a ROS2 subscriber in in the C++ code.

 ### Run the ROS2 nodes